Olivia-Feldman/DLStockPrectionCNNModel-/README.md

 # Dependencies:

-  * pandas -> used to extract stock data,
+  * pandas -> library used to extract stock data,
-  * numpy ->  used to manipulate data
+  * numpy ->  library used to manipulate data
-  * matplotlib -> used to plot data and images
+  * matplotlib -> library used to plot data and images
-  * Sklearn -> used to evalute model performance, feature selection and normalization of data
+  * Sklearn -> library used to evalute model performance, feature selection and normalization of data
-  * tensorflow.keras -> used to build CNN model
+  * tensorflow.keras ->  library used to build CNN model
+  * pandas_ta -> library is used to access their technical indicators

 # Data Generation and Preprocessing: